turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - SetMotionBlurAmount(float value)  -- set the motion elongation factor
 - SetCollidersDisabled(bool value) -- disable GPU colliders
 - IsCollidersDisabled()
+- GetCurrentParticleCount() : int -- returns last known alive particle count (not that particles are tracked on GPU so this value might be out of date)

 #### HairParticleSystem
 - _flags : int